jaakko000/old_klipper_backup/README.md

 Next time you want to backup your printer settings, you need to SSH into your pi and type:

 cd ~/klipper_config/

 git add .

 git commit -m "backup"

-got push -u origin master
+git push -u origin master

 Enter your GitHub credentials and you're done!